vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 The track state owns duration rate, transpose, octave flags, slur state, modulation, portamento, and previous-note information.
 Loop and repeat commands return VM flow helpers rather than implementing export loop policy.
 Driver math is local to the value implementation and contains no dependency on the old parser architecture.
 Pan commands retain Capcom's source-engine left/right gains; shared export code performs MIDI pan quantization and expression compensation.
 Vibrato events retain both normalized controller amounts and the driver's physical semitone depth and hertz rate, allowing `SequenceEventSimulation` to render pitch-bend motion without depending on SF2/DLS modulators.

 The layout uses the shared masked-pattern matcher.
 The synth path parses the instrument table once, supplies its referenced SRCNs to the shared BRR catalog, and directly commits the instrument and sample assets; it has no intermediate format-specific sample records, sample-construction pass, or SRCN lookup maps.
 Capcom exposes one public header instead of separate module, layout, sequence, synth, and types headers.
-Its `scan` function performs recognition and layout discovery once; it does not register a duplicate `canScan` probe.
+Its `scan` function performs recognition and layout discovery once.
 One `FormatDefinition` registers both scanner and dialect.
 Sequence performance and synth instruments use `capcom-snes.instrument` identities; MIDI/SF2/DLS addressing is assigned in export code.

 ### 19.3 Akao